Content

 Logging violations

-Detecting violation is one thing.
+Detecting violations is one thing.
 Presenting them to the user is another.
 To do that, the Check base class provides several log methods, the simplest of them being Check.log(String).
 In your Check you can simply use a verbatim violation string as the argument, i.e. log("Too many methods, only " + mMax + " are allowed");.
 This will work, but it's not the best possible solution if your Check is intended for a wider audience.

 If you are not living in a country where people speak English, you may have noticed that Checkstyle writes internationalized violation messages.
 For example, if you live in Germany the violation, messages are German.
 The individual Checks don't have to do anything fancy to achieve this.
 It's actually quite easy and the Checkstyle framework does most of the work.